urbit/docs/docs/programming/hoon/mission.md

 coders to use higher-order programming as little as possible -- again, simply for UI reasons.
 For example, multiple arguments are curried by default in Haskell and tupled by default in Hoon.
-The house style has been described as "procedural programming in a functional language."
-The power of Haskell, or close, is there when we really need it.
-But we try not to swat flies with it.
+The Hoon style has been described as "procedural programming in a functional language."

 Hoon is objectively simple: its complexity is bounded by the size of the compiler, about 3000 lines of Hoon.
 This is split evenly